ticketmaster/aurora/catalog/pages/list_row/index.md

     Notes: Optional.
 Default is null.
   - Prop: onExpandShow
     Type:  one of either "title" or "subTitle"
     Notes: Optional.
-Defualt is "subTitles"
+Default is "subTitles"
 ```

 ### ListContainer